 Cooking can either tame or highlight its slime potential:

-To control the slime: Leaving okra whole and quick cooking – sautéeing, grilling, frying – brings out the crunchy, rather than the slimy, side of okra.
-Cooking okra with plenty of acid – vinegar, citrus juice, tomatoes – is another way to keep its slimy nature in check.
+To control the slime: Leaving okra whole and quick cooking methods – sautéeing, grilling, frying – bring out the crunchy, rather than the slimy, side of okra.
+Cooking okra with plenty of acid – vinegar, citrus juice, tomatoes – is another way to keep its slippery nature in check.
 Try one of these 5 Easy Slime-Free Okra Recipes.

 To use the slime: Many great okra dishes use okra's slimy side to their advantage to thicken and add body.
 Gumbo, in which sliced okra is stewed with smoked meat, other vegetables, and seafood, is the most obvious example as okra gives the famous soup its characteristic hearty and satisfying body, as in this Chicken and Okra Gumbo.